facile-it/facile-it.github.io/content/blog/eng/how-i-became-a-gitlab-contributor-to-fix-an-issue-in-our-projects-cicd-pipeline.md

 **Success, it works! ✅**

-We basically replaced the startup process for each of our `services` in order to load the `variables` from a local file, and every `service` is provided with a different file.
-This kind of works like the `env_file` directive in the `docker-compose.yaml` file that we've seen before.
+We basically replaced the startup process for each of our `services` to load the `variables` from a local file, and each `service` has a different file.
+This works a bit like the `env_file` directive in the `docker-compose.yaml` file we have seen above.

-⚠️ Being this a workaround, however, there are some implications that need to be considered:
+⚠️ However, since this is a workaround, there are some implications that need to be considered:

-* we can't define the `variables` as plain `YAML` properties as we did with **Docker Compose**
+* We can't define the `variables` as plain `YAML` properties as we did with **Docker Compose**.
-* we still need to define a shared `variable` for each `service` at `job` level, meaning that `company-2-mock` can do `echo $COMPANY_1_ENVIRONMENT` and retrieve all the values for the other **mock server**, thus breaking the isolation between `services`
+* We still need to define a shared `variable` for each `service` at `job` level, meaning that `company-2-mock` can do `echo $COMPANY_1_ENVIRONMENT` and retrieve all the values for the other **mock server**, thus breaking the isolation between `services`.
-* we need to manually add the original **Docker** `command` at the end of our overriden one, meaning that we need to keep it updated in case the base **Docker** image changes
+* We need to manually add the original **Docker** `command` at the end of our overriden one, meaning that we need to keep it updated in case the base **Docker** image changes.

 To overcome these issues we need a less "hacky" way to deal with our scenario, even if **GitLab** is not supporting it.
-Luckily **GitLab** is an **opensource** software, and this allows people to contribute to their code-base even if not directly employed by **GitLab** itself.
+Luckily, **GitLab** is **opensource** software and this allows people to contribute to their codebase even if they are not directly employed by **GitLab** itself.

 As I said before I'm not a developer anymore, but I decided to go ahead and took my chance at adding the feature that we needed to improve our **CI/CD** pipelines.